It happened last week.

-Frank and Natalia, Heads of separate business units in a biotech firm, are collaborating on a strategic global project.
-Frank has prepared the monthly Powerpoint update to the Executive Team.
-He’s partnering with an external vendor who has given the slide updates a polished, highly visual look.
+Javier and Natalia, Heads of separate business units in a biotech firm, are collaborating on a project.
+Javier has prepared the monthly Powerpoint update for the Executive Team.
+He’s partnering with an external vendor who has given the slide updates a sleek, polished look.
 Text has been reduced to minimal bullet points.
-Frank is thrilled.

-The day before the presentation, Natalia – who has been subsumed with departmental fire-fighting and had no time to hand in her slides or co-craft the presentation – submits the information she wants included the slide deck.
-Natalia’s additions are wordy, unwieldy, way too detailed.
-They in no way mesh with the presentation that was just created.
+The day before the presentation, Natalia – who has been mired in non-project fire-fighting and had no time to hand in her slide content – submits the information she wants included in the deck.
+Natalia’s additions are unwieldy, wordy, way too detailed.
+They do not mesh with the presentation that was just created.

 And it’s not the first time Natalia has enraged him.

 Conflict cannot survive without your participation."Dr. Wayne Dyer

 We all have different inclinations about how to act in such a situation.
 The Thomas-Kilmann Inventory (TKI) is the best known analytical instrument that delineates most individuals’ preferred conflict-engagement styles.
 According to the TKI, there are 5 major human tendencies when we find ourselves in conflict with others.
 There is avoiding conflict altogether.
 Accommodating the other party.
 Competing.
 Compromising.
 And collaborating.